eiffelwong1/star_tracker/README.md

 launch main user facing program: `sudo python3 motor_control.py`

-wasd keys: move the mount continuously, press the reverse direction to stop ijkl keys: fine tune the location of the mount p key: confirm the mount is pointed at a pre-programmed target (default: moon at May 28th 2022) t key: continuous track the pointed location, only functions correctly after using p key and starts from a zeroed position.
+wasd keys: move the mount continuously, press the reverse direction to stop.
+ijkl keys: fine tune the location of the mount.
+p key: confirm the mount is pointed at a pre-programmed target (default: moon at May 28th 2022).
+t key: continuous track the pointed location, only functions correctly after using p key and starts from a zeroed position.

 # Papers / libraries